 Do yourself a favor and sit down with your owner’s manual.
 Read and learn about the recommended car maintenance items as related to your current mileage.
 Many car owners never read a single page of this manual.

 Surprise the shop by quoting information from this very important free gift from your cars manufacturer.
-The owners manual can be near the top of your most effective defensive weapons against car repairs that are not required at the time of service.
-When the auto repair shop says you need a catalytic converter service you can ask him to show you this car maintenance in your owners manual.
+The owners manual can be near the top of your most effective defensive weapons against car repairs that are not required at that time.
+When the shop says you need a catalytic converter service you can ask him to show you this car maintenance in your owners manual.

 Sidebar: There is no such thing as a catalytic converter service.
 In fact most of the automotive manufactures offer an unadvertised extended warranty on the catalytic converter itself along with the electronic control module.